-- (1) The shares in the investment fund are issued in the name of the holder and securitised in the form of share certificates or issues as electronic share certificates. - (2) Securitised share certificates are securitised in a global certificate; the issuing of individual certificates is excluded.
-Upon purchasing a share in the investment fund the investor acquires a co-ownership share in the global certificate.
-This is transferable provided that the STIs do not state otherwise. - (3) The shares can have different characteristics, in particular regarding the appropriation of earnings, the issue premium, the redemption markdown, and currency of the Share Value, the management fee, the minimum investment sum, or a combination of these characteristics (share classes).
+(1) The shares in the investment fund are bearer shares and securitised in the form of share certificates or issues as electronic share certificates.

+(2) Securitised share certificates are securitised in a global certificate; the issue of individual certificates is excluded.
+Upon acquisition of a share in the investment fund, the investor acquires a co-ownership share in the global certificate.
+This share is transferable unless otherwise provided for in the STI.

+(3) The shares can have different characteristics, in particular regarding the appropriation of earnings, the issue premium, the redemption markdown, and currency of the Share Value, the management fee, the minimum investment sum, or a combination of these characteristics (share classes).
 The details are defined in the STI.